-SME businesses are missing out on funds that should be in their bank accounts – or better still invested in growth – because customers don’t pay their invoices on time.
+When customers don’t pay their invoices on time, small and medium enterprises (SMEs) miss out on vital funds that should be in their bank accounts – or better still invested in growth strategies for the business.

 1. Get to know your customers

-Effective two-way communications is vital in all areas of customer-relations – and especially reducing the risk of late payment.
+Effective two-way communication is vital in all areas of customer-relations – and especially in reducing the risk of late payment.

-The better you know your customers, the better you will be able to resolve any issues regarding delayed payment before they escalate.
+The better you know your customers, the better you will be able to resolve any issues regarding delayed payment before the delay escalates.

 Setting out your terms and conditions plainly and unambiguously is an effective way of ensuring customers have no excuses to avoid paying up on time.
 A straightforward statement that you will pursue your rights under late payment legislation sends a clear message to customers who may try to free up their own cashflow by restricting yours.